OviSarkar62/MyPortfolio/README.md

        npm start
 - Access the application.
 Open your web browser and visit http://localhost:3000 to access the application.

+## Usage

+Once you have installed MyPortfolio, you can start customizing it to fit your needs.
+Here are a few guidelines:

+Customization: Open the src/pages/projectsdata.js file and modify the content according to your completed project preferences.
+You can add or remove projects, modify, and adjust the sections as required.
+Also open the src/pages/coursesdata.js file and modify the content according to your accomplished courses.

+Styling: The project uses CSS stylesheets located in the src/stylesheets directory.
+You can modify these stylesheets or create your own to personalize the visual appearance of your portfolio.

+Images: Replace the SVG images in the public directory with your own images.
+Ensure that the image file names and references in the files are correctly updated.

 ## Live Link
 [Myportfolio](https://myself-ovi.vercel.app/)